Skip to content

 Depending on the severity, duration, and root of cynophobia, a person may greatly improve their functioning with a few subtle changes, such as practicing mindfulness, speaking openly about their fears, working on relaxation techniques, and adding more exercise to their routine.

-• Practicing mindfulness: Mindfulness involves being more attentive and attuned to one’s own thoughts, feelings, and behaviors.
+• Practice mindfulness: Mindfulness involves being more attentive and attuned to one’s own thoughts, feelings, and behaviors.
 By being mindful, a person can learn how to manage anxiety and limit their pattern of avoidance.
 Practicing mindfulness can be as easy as spending a few minutes each day reflecting in your experience, your hopes, and your fears.

 Some people may note great success from these lifestyle changes, but others will need professional mental health treatment.
 If you or a loved one does not observe significant improvement from these strategies, it’s time to call a professional.